-We recommend the FLSUN QQ-S highly as one of the best cheap delta 3D printers around.
-It comes 90% assembled (the last few steps take around 20 mins to complete) and comes with a 3.2 inch touchscreen and can level itself.
+We recommend the FLSUN QQ-S highly as one of the best budget delta 3D printers around.
+It comes 90% assembled (the last few steps take around 20 mins to complete), comes with a 3.2 inch touchscreen, and can level itself.

 - We were lucky enough to be sent a FLSUN QQ-S to test and review.
 Check out our FLSUN QQ-S review!

 Influenced by the RepRap Kossel and in true delta 3D printer style, the FLSUN QQ-S has both a large printing area and fantastic print speed, able to print up to 300 mm/s.
-It can print PLA, ABS, HIPS, PVA, wood-filled filaments, and the heavier metal frame keeps the printer stable during printing.
+It can print PLA, ABS, HIPS, PVA, wood-filled filaments, and its heavy metal frame keeps the printer stable during printing.

-Another feature that improves your 3D printing experience is the lattice platform bed, designed to make it as simple as possible to remove prints after printing has finished, as well as keep temperatures stable to reduce any warping from differential cooling.
+Another feature that improves your 3D printing experience is the lattice platform bed, designed to make it as simple as possible to remove prints after printing has finished, as well as maintain temperatures to reduce warping.
 And it does all this while remaining under 50dB, one of the quietest 3D printers around!
 It’s very highly rated as one of the best 3D printers in its price range.